vgitv/one-term.nvim/README.md

 ## Terminal subcommands

-Consider reading `:help toggle-terminal` for further informations.
+Consider reading `:help one-term` for further informations.
 The following sections will give a simple overview.

 | SUBCOMMAND | DESCRIPTION |